Passer au contenu

 Digital music

-• Concert music
+• Performance and concert music

 • Immersive installations

-• The image (movies, television, video games)
+• The image (video art, cinema, video games)

 Renowned, rich and varied training